Zapper vs. Zerion: Comparing the Top DeFi Aggregators for Crypto Investors

 One can choose to utilize an unrelated asset, like LINK, and Zapper will convert the asset to half ETH and half DAI to deposit into the Uniswap pool.

-On Zerion, however, the user needs to manually sell half their ETH for DAI first and add the two assets in the correct proportions.
-Thus, Zerion’s only advantage over adding liquidity on Uniswap’s native interface is that it also connects to other protocols.
+Previously on Zerion, the user needed to manually sell half their ETH for DAI first and add the two assets in the correct proportions.
+A recent rebranding has, however, improved this.

 Zapper recreates this same benefit on its integration with other protocols.
 One can invest in any yEarn vaults using a variety of assets.
 Zapper first converts the token to its necessary form (USDC for yUSDC vault or YFI for the yYFI vault) and then makes the deposit.